PM 02-07-05

 Use the reported income.
 No further proof is needed. |

-Other sources of verification include electronic sources such as The Work Number (TWN), AWVS, the Federal Data Services Hub or hard copies of wage verification or notices of eligibility such as check stubs or approval notices for unearned income.
+Other sources of verification include electronic sources such as The Work Number (TWN), AWVS, or the Federal Data Services Hub.

-- Determine the percentage of the FPL of the reported income.
+- Determine the percentage of the federal poverty limit (FPL) of the reported income.

 - Determine the percentage of the FPL of the income from another source.